 \subsubsection{Basic properties and formalism}

-This subsection introduces the fundamental formalism for generalized forms, comprising their representation in a basis, their exterior product, and a symmetric inner product.
-These structures are fundamental to the generalized constructions of the higher gauge theory that follows.
+This subsection introduces the fundamental formalism for generalized forms, comprising their representation in a basis, their exterior (wedge) product, and a symmetric inner product.
+These ingredients underpin the generalized constructions in the higher gauge theory developed below.